 Sources of Pollutants Inside Your Home

 - Paraffin wax candles emit chemicals that can damage the liver and nervous system and may be linked to leukemia.
 Constant exposure to these chemicals can cause damage to the lungs and tissues of the heart.

 - Printers emit micro-particles from cartridges.
 These micro-particles can easily enter the lungs and irritate and inflame the lungs.

-- Furniture made out of fiber wood or pressed wood emit formaldehyde that can trigger allergy, asthma and nausea.
+- Furniture made out of fiber wood or pressed wood emit formaldehyde that can trigger allergies, asthma, and nausea.

 - Smoke from cigarettes pollutes the surrounding air with harmful chemicals.